The Melted Coins

-The Melted Coins is Volume 23 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+The Melted Coins is the twenty-third volume in the original The Hardy Boys series of mystery books for children and teens published by Grosset & Dunlap.

 This book was written for the Stratemeyer Syndicate by Leslie McFarlane in 1944.
 Between 1959 and 1973 the first 38 volumes of this series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
 The original version of this book was rewritten in 1970 by Andrew E. Svenson resulting in two different stories with the same title.

 Plot

 Revised edition

 Frank and Joe Hardy become suspicious when their friend Chet Morton enrolls in a summer school that sounds too good to be true.
 While investigating a burglary at the Seneca Indian Reservation in New York State, they also investigate the nearby Zoar College.
 Their sleuthing leads them to believe that there is a connection between the professors of this fictional college and the theft of a tribal mask titled Spoon Mouth.
 This mask was created when some melted coins happened to look like a sacred Indian image.
 Now it is missing and the boys' investigation proves to be dangerous; however, they successfully recover the mask and capture the thieves.